Olafcito/demo-repo/README.md

 - git checkout <name>
     - switch between branches
     - git checkout -b <name> adds a new branch
+- git diff <other branch>
+    - See other code merging in

 ### THIS is a new section just delete it for demonstration